-The Royal and Pontifical University of Santo Tomas, the Catholic University of the Philippines, the oldest University in Asia and home of the Growling Tigers!
+The Pontifical and Royal University of Santo Tomas, the Catholic University of the Philippines, the oldest University in Asia and home of the Growling Tigers!

 It’s been a busy week for me, and all other Senior High School students of University of Santo Tomas.
 Our week was full of activities: